 "How can he abide long in peace who occupies himself with other men's matters, and with things outside himself, and meanwhile pays little or rare heed to the self within?
 Blessed are the single-hearted, for they shall have abundance of peace."

 Oh, God.
 This is not just my country's problem.
 This is my problem.

-I applaud those who are working to make things better in our society.
-I stand in solidarity with my brothers and sisters of all races.
-But before I can stand strong, I need to keep bending my knee, repenting of my own foolish notions, and confessing the sin that's present in my own heart.
+Some of my friends* are working to make things better in our society.
+I am proud of their work, but I must do more.
+I must work with them.
+I must stand in solidarity with my brothers and sisters of all races.
+And I must realize that before I can stand strong, I need to keep bending my knee, repenting of my own wrong thinking, and confessing the sin that's present in my heart.